Nach0t/Nach0t/README.md

-### I'm Ignacio, a software developer with expertise in Python, Rust, and Java, currently favoring Rust for its performance and reliability.
+### I'm Ignacio, a software developer with expertise in Python, Rust, and Java.

 I alternate between Kubuntu and Windows 11 to leverage the benefits of open-source innovation and practical versatility.
 <!--